Radha Blank’s The Forty-Year-Old-Version Isn’t Autobiographical — Or Is It?

 Writer and director Radha Blank loosely based her debut feature on her own experience as a playwright in New York City struggling to make her voice heard.
 Radha is “about 65% me,” she recently told The Guardian, noting that some of her friends star in the film, as does her real brother, and that she used her late mother’s art and jazz drummer father’s music.

 Likewise, RadhaMUSprime is a real alter ego that Blank used while performing in small New York City clubs.
-The name, she later realized, was inspired by Rodimus Prime, a character from Transformers that happened to be one of her favorite shows growing up.
+The name, she later realised, was inspired by Rodimus Prime, a character from Transformers that happened to be one of her favourite shows growing up.

 “RadhaMUSprime as an alter ego really did save me,” Blank added in the Guardian interview.
 “What I love about hip-hop music is if you have a skill with a pen it really doesn’t matter what you look like.
 I used RadhaMUSprime to celebrate having a May to December romance, and I have a fat girl sex anthem.
 In my normal life I’m always dieting, whereas RadhaMUSprime doesn’t care.
 She celebrates her rolls!”